 Rare Disease Day in Germany

 In Germany, Rare Disease Day was first celebrated in 2009.
 The day has garnered support from Mr. Hermann Gröhe, minister of health; Ms. Johanna Wanka, minister of research; and the former German First Lady Eva Luise Köhler.
-An annual award, The Eva Luise Köhler Research Award, fosters researchers and health care professionals for their brilliant work for patients with a rare disease.
+An annual award, The Eva Luise Köhler Research Award, recognises researchers and health care professionals for their brilliant work for patients with a rare disease.
 In previous years the day has been marked across Germany by a dance evening, workshops, symposiums and a nationwide photo competition.

 You can also get involved!
 Do you know of any events not listed here?
 Email us at [email protected]